"It is through having the courage

 way because of their unhealed childhood wounds.
 Our core / earliest

 and it must be me.
 At the core of our being is a little kid who believes

 that he/she is unworthy and unlovable.
-That was the
+That was the foundation that

-tantrums, or be real quiet, or help clean the house, or protect the younger siblings,
+or be real quiet, or help clean the house, or protect the younger siblings,

-or be cute and funny, etc. Then we got to be 7 or 8 and
+or be cute and funny, etc. Then we got to be 7 or 8 and started being

-we reach puberty and didn't have a clue what was happening to us, and no healthy adults to
+and didn't have a clue what was happening to us, and no healthy adults to

 layer upon layer of denial, emotional dishonesty, buried trauma, unfulfilled